Library: Policy

 340:75-7-303.
 Enhanced foster care (EFC) initial consultation, Service and Support Plan (SSP), and ongoing treatment

 (a) Initial consultation for services.
-The initial consultation is completed with the treatment team within five-business days of EFC services approval.
-The consultation call clearly articulates the child's and family's current needs and identification of services to meet those needs.
+The initial consultation is completed with the treatment team within five-business days of determination the child meets EFC criteria.
+The consultation l clearly articulates the child's and family's current needs and identification of services to meet those needs.
 The treatment team includes:

 (1) the child receiving EFC services, when age appropriate;

 (b) EFC SSP.
 EFC is individualized to the child's and resource family's needs.
-The resource family's resource specialist completes the EFC SSP during the service intake with the treatment team.
+The resource family's resource specialist completes Form 04EF001E, Enhanced Foster Care Service & Support Plan within 30-calendar days of the initial consultation.
 The EFC SSP outlines the child's and family's needs and the identified service array.
 The EFC SSP is updated as needed based on the child's and family's treatment goals and individualized needs to support collaboration and communication.

 (d) EFC ongoing approval.
 The regional EFC program staff approves EFC services in six-month increments.
-Every six months, the regional EFC program staff reviews the completed treatment plan, monthly FM documentation, completed CBHS, and discusses the need for ongoing EFC services and supports with the treatment team.
+Upon request from the child’s assigned child welfare specialist or resource specialist, the regional EFC program staff evaluates service progress, resource family participation, and the child’s current eligibility for EFC services.

 INSTRUCTIONS TO STAFF 340:75-7-303

 1. Enhanced foster care (EFC) initial consultation.
-Accommodations are made for the resource parent(s) to participate in the consultation call to clearly describe the child's needs and resource parent(s)' strengths.
+Accommodations are made for the resource parent(s) to participate in the consultation to clearly describe the child's needs and resource parent(s)' strengths.
 Services offered to the family are based on the treatment team's information, supporting documentation, and input from the resource parent(s).
-Services are implemented within five-business days of the consultation call.
+Services are initiated within five-business days of the consultation.

-(1) When an Oklahoma Department of Mental Health and Substance Abuse Services (OKDMHSAS) provider(s) is involved, OKDMHSAS schedules the consultation call with the treatment team.
+(1) When an Oklahoma Department of Mental Health and Substance Abuse Services (OKDMHSAS) contracted provider(s) is involved, OKDMHSAS schedules and facilitates the consultation with the treatment team.

-(2) When only private providers are involved, EFC program staff schedules a family meeting (FM) to complete the consultation with the treatment team.
+(2) When only private providers are involved, EFC program staff schedules and facilitates the consultation with the treatment team.

-(3) EFC program staff ensures proper consultation is scheduled based on the information and completes a follow-up call with the resource parent(s) two weeks after the consultation to verify services are in place.
+(3) EFC program staff ensures proper consultation is scheduled based on the information and completes a follow-up with the treatment team two weeks after the consultation to verify services are initiated.

 2. EFC services and supports.